 At the county level, presentations may be given by any age member.
-Only junior, intermediate and seniors may advance to the sectional or state levels.
-A gold seal at the county level qualifies a member to advance to area presentation day.
+Only junior, intermediate and seniors may advance to the regional or state levels.
+A blue or gold seal at the county level qualifies a member to advance to area presentation day.
+Also we will be hosting a Regional Presentation Day on April 20th.
 All presentations need to include an introduction, body, conclusion and questions by judges.